Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 It is not unusual for bugs to drive some animals insane; you may see horses bucking, cows running and causing a stampede, and humans swearing as they smack their bodies to get rid of these pesky beings!

-But what can be done with a dog that is terrified of bugs?
+But, what can be done with a dog that is terrified of bugs?
 What if your dog no longer wants to stay outdoors because of all those critters trying to bite him?
-Don't be surprised as there are many dogs who cannot tolerate bugs and they will angrily snap at the air, stare at their butts and finally get overwhelmed crying to be left safely indoors again.
-If your dog is no longer willing to tolerate bugs, think that he may ultimately be right, why would he want to be there among hundreds of bugs when humans cannot tolerate such circumstances as well!
-Following is a behavior modification program that may help your frantic pooch love the outdoors again.
+Don't be surprised, as there are many dogs who cannot tolerate bugs.
+They may angrily snap at the air, stare at their butts, get overwhelmed and start crying until they're let indoors again.

-Not to mention, the bites could be creating the ideal trigger for hot spots to surface, and other annoying skin irritations from all the scratching.
-You also want your dog to feel good about being out without worrying about being pestered by all those bugs all day long!
+Not to mention, the bites could be creating the ideal trigger for hot spots to surface along with other annoying skin irritations from all the scratching.
+You also want your dog to feel good about being outside without worrying about being pestered by all those bugs all day long!

-When he is not being fed food, toss a nice Kong stuffed wit treats or give a long lasting bone such as a bully stick.
-He needs to learn that being outdoors is no longer a bad experience but this will need a bit of effort on your side.
+When he is not being fed food, toss a nice Kong stuffed with treats or give a long-lasting bone such as a bully stick.
+He needs to learn that being outdoors is no longer a bad experience, but this will need a bit of effort on your side.

-There are some good insect repellent products on the market such as Farnam's Flys-Off Insect Repellent for Dogs or if you prefer products that are natural and non-toxic you can invest in a product like Dr. Dog Bug N'Out.
+There are some good insect repellent products on the market, such as Farnam's Flys-Off Insect Repellent for Dogs, or if you prefer products that are natural and non-toxic, you can invest in a product like Dr. Dog Bug N'Out.